heshan8/CP3402-2023-Supp-Project/README.md

 Trello is an online list making tool/board used for organizing and tracking projects.

 Sign up to trello using your email then use the link below to join the existing board created.
-Use the completed tasks
-on the board as a starting point for future development.

 Link to existing board: https://trello.com/invite/b/czjXrQcS/ATTI92780f7d9ecde26318b477099f60fa8f522944A5/cp3402-workflow

-## Local Development - Docker
+## Local Development - Docker and PHP Storm

 Docker is a virtualization software platform that allows you to build, test, and deploy applications.
 A Docker container was used to deploy WordPress locally.

-PHP Storm was used to work on the theme, given its popularity, unfriendly ui, syntax highlighting and easy integration.
+PHP Storm was used to work on the theme, given its popularity, user-friendly ui, syntax highlighting and easy integration.

 ### Step 1: Setup local deployment using docker container
 * Download and install docker desktop frm here: https://www.docker.com/products/docker-desktop/